 Often a creative process is sparked by sensing in-betweens.
 This applies to all arts, including writing.
 Different layers of experience and association diverge and merge anew when we de-focus.
 In a visual sense, for example, try looking at a tree in twilight, squeeze your eyes and concentrate on the in-between spaces.
 There is a moment when the shapes reverse and the background becomes the foreground.
 And who hasn’t looked at clouds or landscapes in a particular light and seen magical beings?

 And there is the meandering mind, receptive to intuition.
 Like yesterday I popped to the corner shop to get a paper.
 An unintended detour got me talking to Annie, who does house clearances.
 Amongst her cornucopia of stuff a spot of bright magenta caught my eye.
 I instantly thought of my friend, Rahima, presently in hospital.
 She is a painter.
 She loves colours.
 The vibrant patch of silk, I thought, will make her smile.

-Artists tend to tune out of fashion, out of mass projections, to let the muse take them along random paths into deeper strata of perception and cognition – of shapes, colours, sounds and movements – to re-arrange personal experience and bring it into a new, universal context.
+Artists tend to tune out of fashion, out of mass projections, to let the muse take them along random paths into deeper strata of perception and cognition – of shapes, colours, sounds and movements – to re-arrange personal experience, bringing them into a new, universal context.

-A good example of the creative process is shown in a documentary of the painter Howard Hodgkin by Alan Yentob, from the IMAGINE series. http://www.howard-hodgkin.com/media_product.php?me_id=34
+A good example of this process is shown in a documentary of the painter Howard Hodgkin by Alan Yentob, from the IMAGINE series. http://www.howard-hodgkin.com/media_product.php?me_id=34

 Howard Hodgkin has a current exhibition at the Alan Christea Gallery, London. http://www.alancristea.com/ in celebration of his 80th birthday,